FM - Foundation of Corporate Financial Management

 B | Capital budgeting. |

-D | Capital structure management. |
+D | The capital structure decision. |

 What document formalizes the division of profits and losses among the members of a partnership?